Northwood High School (Maryland): MC^2

 Northwood High School has a special program in collaboration with Montgomery College called MC^2.
 It allows students of the program to earn college credit while still in high school by taking Advanced Placement courses or classes taught by real college professors from Montgomery College.
-Students have the opportunity to earn an Associate's degree in high school.
+Students have the opportunity to earn an Associate degree in high school.

 In ninth grade, students can choose to take AP US History but the courses they take are the same as a non-MC^2 student.
 Then, in 10th grade, students take Montgomery College classes for one class period of the day.
 They must also choose to take AP US Government or AP Psychology for additional credit.
 In 11th grade, they spend two class periods taking Montgomery College classes, and AP English.
 They can choose to take AP World History, AP Biology, or AP Chemistry.
 Finally, in 12th grade, rather than taking courses at Northwood, students are attend Montgomery College for the entire school day.